aaronjensen/guard-zeus_server/README.md

   * `:port` is the port number to pass to `zeus server`.
 Defaults to `3000`.
   * `:command` is the zeus command to run.
 Defaults to `server`.
+  * `:run_without_bundler` -- defaults to false. set it to true if you are running guard inside bundler, but you don't want to run zeus inside bundler.

 ## Contributing